stefano-marchesin/learning_ke_wembs/README.md

   - Pytrec_Eval
   - Scikit-Learn
   - Tqdm
   - QuickUMLS
+  - Elasticsearch
+  - Elasticsearch_dsl
 - UMLS 2018AA

-#### Notes
+#### Additional Notes
-server.py needs to be substitued within QuickUMLS folder as it contains a modified version required to run knowledge-enhanced models.
+``server.py`` needs to be substitued within QuickUMLS folder as it contains a modified version required to run knowledge-enhanced models.
+The folder structure required to run experiments can be seen in folder ``example``.
+Python files need to be put in root.